dotnet/docfx/docs/designs/table-of-contents.md

 ## Introduction

 Table of contents file which is also called TOC file is used to organize file structure and to provide navigation in the published page.
-TOC Files must have file name toc.md, toc.yml or toc.json, notice that file name is case-sensitive(depends on platform file-system).
+TOC Files must have file name toc.md, toc.yml or toc.json, notice that file name could be case-sensitive or -insensitive depending on the platform.

 > [Note]
-> Only one or zero file(toc.md or toc.yml) is allowed to exist in one folder, otherwise output-path-conflict will be raised during DocFX build.
+> Only one or zero file(toc.md, toc.yml or toc.json) is allowed to exist in one folder, otherwise output-path-conflict will be raised during DocFX build.

 ## Markdown format TOC `toc.md`